 Local tax authorities impose multiple taxes, duties and fees.
 These include excise on sale or production of alcoholic beverages, environmental taxes on the use of certain raw materials or packaging materials, or the energy consumption in the production process.
 Excise duties are common in the beverage industry, but levied differently amongst the countries HEINEKEN operates in.
 HEINEKEN performs a country by country analysis to assess whether the excise duty are sales-related or effectively a production tax.
 In most countries excise duties are effectively a production tax as excise duties become payable when goods are moved from bonded warehouses and are not based on the sales value.
-In these countries, increases in excise duties are not always (fully) passed on to customers and HEINEKEN cannot, or can only partly, reclaim the excise duty in the case products are eventually not sold to customers.
+In these countries, increases in excise duties are eventually not sold to customers.
 Excise tax is borne by HEINEKEN for these countries and shown as expenses.
 Only for those countries where excise is levied at the moment of the sales transaction and excise is based on the sales value, the excise duties are collected on behalf of a tax authority and consequently deducted from revenue.
 Due to the complexity and variety in tax legislations, significant judgement is applied in the assessment whether taxes are borne by HEINEKEN or collected on behalf of a third party.